Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 Breathing fresh air 24/7 is important for our overall health.
 When we avoid smoking or vaping and second hand smoke, we are breathing fresh air and supporting our best health.
 When we ventilate our homes with an open window in the day and when we sleep, we are breathing fresh air and improving our overall health.
 Start breathing fresh air all day and night and add one point to Your Score and feel better.

-Daily walks outside taking in deep breaths every day can improve our overall health and wellness.
+Daily walks outside (10-minute oxygen cocktails are out door walks after meals) taking in deep breaths every day can improve our overall health and wellness.

 The proof